 - Before you head out, check the park rules—make sure pets are allowed.

 Like any other intense or high-impact sport, ease your pup into running.
 It’s fantastic exercise for them, but just like you, they need to get in shape over time.
-(This beginner run is a great place to start!)

 Start slow with them on Aaptiv.
 With thousands of workouts across every level, this is something for everyone.